NVIDIA/hpc-container-maker/RECIPES.md

 - `ospackages`: A list of packages to install.
 The default is an empty list.

+- `ppas`: A list of personal package archives to add.
+The default is an empty list.

 - 'repositories`: A list of apt repositories to add.
 The default is an empty list.